 “Oral cancer and pre cancer display a loss of autofluorescence across a broad range of UV and visible excitation wavelengths."

-“The incorporation of OralID in the first-line practice settings, such as dental offices and primary health care settings, may be a boon to population for regular check up for early detection of pre malignant lesions.”
+“The incorporation of OralID in the first-line practice settings, such as dental offices and primary health care settings, may be a boon to population for regular check up for pre malignant lesions.”

 “There is an enormous amount of advantage of this cost effective device (OralID) in the developing countries where financial liability is the main hindrance during oral cancer screening for the mass population."